Ouxsoft/LHTML/README.md

 When an LHTML5 document is build for site visitor it SHOULD adhere to HTML5 standards without exception.

 #### Configuration
-The configuration contain the project's settings that are passed to the builder.
-The configurations come from a config, which is often a standalone file.
+The configuration contain the project's settings that are passed to the one of the processor's builder.
+The configurations are stored in a config, which is often a standalone file.

 #### Example
+The following example demonstrates one potential YAML config.
 ```yaml
 modules:
   types: